 On our day trip to Westward Ho! we did just about every beach activity available – ice cream, pretzels, surfing, and crazy golf.
 It was good clean nostalgic fun, and challenging enough for everyone to fire up some competitive spirit.

 Pebble Ridge also does Go Karts and a bunch of other seaside activities.
 The Adventure Golf was £4 each.

 When we first got to Westward Ho! the weather was less than ideal, so we sheltered in the Fairway Buoy (a bar/cafe that looked slightly like a stranded ship) while we waited for the others to return from surfing.
 The sofas upstairs were the perfect place to chill out with a cup of tea and watch the waves.

 There’s no way around it, you just definitely need a car.
 The nearest supermarket is a 20 minute drive away, and there were no buses that we could see.
 The roads were very pretty though, so once you’ve driven down to Bideford it’s definitely a walking/cycling kind of destination.

 What to wear

-This was a great destination for a group trip, and would definitely work for a big family holiday or a hen party.
+This was a great destination for a group trip, and the leisure barn would definitely work for a big family holiday or a hen party.
 Especially if you want to tire out the young’uns.

 Click to Pin it!